RobHSmith/Intelligent-Driver-Model/README.md

 # Sim_Space_3
 This file contains the simulation of each vehicle as well as the Dynamics function which performs the forward Euler Integration.
 The output data from this function is written to a .csv titled motion.csv, though the file name can be changed.
+The traffic signals' yellow and red states are also printed to the .csv by printing the traffic lights position.

+# Plotting_Code
+This MATLAB file contains the code to read the data from motion.csv and plot it.
+The code provides plots for inter-vehicle gaps (excluding the first vehicle, which has an "infinite" gap in front of it), vehicle position (with traffic light yellow and red states), vehicle velocity, and command acceleration.